Efficient parallel coordinate descent algorithm for convex optimization problems with separable constraints: application to distributed MPC: Application of Algorithm PCDM to distributed suboptimal MPC

 with $U^i \subseteq \mathbb{R}^{m_i}$ compact, convex sets with the origin in their interior.
 We also consider convex local stage and terminal costs for each subsystem $i$: $\ell^i(x^i, u^i)$ and $\ell_{\text{f}}^i(x^i) $.
 Let us denote the input trajectory for subsystem $i$ and the overall input trajectory for the entire system by:

 We can now formulate the MPC problem for system \eqref{mod3} over a prediction horizon of length $N$ and a given initial state $x$ as \cite{RawMay:09}:

 It is well-known that by eliminating the states using dynamics \eqref{mod3}, the MPC problem \eqref{mod5} can be recast \cite{RawMay:09} as a convex optimization problem of type \eqref{prob_princ}, where $n_\bo{u}^i=Nm_i$, the function $f$ is convex (recall that we assume the stage and final costs $\ell^i(\cdot)$ and $\ell^i_\text{f}(\cdot)$ to be convex), whilst the convex sets $\bo{U}^{i}$ are the Cartesian product of the convex sets $U^i$ for $N$ times.
+Moreover, in the case of dynamics \eqref{simp1}, we can express the objective function of problem \eqref{prob_princ} as a sum of local functions with sparse structure:

-We denote the approximate solution produced by Algorithm PCDM for problem \eqref{mod5} after certain number of iterations with $\bo{u}^{\text{CD}}$.
+Further, we denote the approximate solution produced by Algorithm PCDM for problem \eqref{mod5} after certain number of iterations with $\bo{u}^{\text{CD}}$.
 We also consider that at each MPC step the Algorithm PCDM is initialized (warm start) with the shifted sequence of controllers obtained at the previous step and the feedback controller $\kappa(\cdot)$ computed in Section \ref{sec_stability} below.
 The suboptimal MPC scheme corresponding to \eqref{mod5} would now be:

 \textbf{Given initial state} $x$ \textbf{and initial} $ \tilde{\bo{u}}^{\text{CD}}$ \textbf{repeat}: \begin{enumerate} \item{ \textbf{Recast MPC problem \eqref{mod5} as opt. problem \eqref{prob_princ} }} \item{ \textbf{Solve \eqref{prob_princ} approximately with Alg.
 PCDM starting from $ \tilde{\bo{u}}^{\text{CD}}$ and obtain~$\bo{u}^{\text{CD}}$ } } \item{\textbf{Update $x$.
 Update $\tilde{\bo{u}}^{\text{CD}}$ using warm start.} } \end{enumerate} }} \end{center}